-Tigg + Coll were approached by the clients to reimagine a basement apartment in a conservation area that was impaired by low ceiling heights, poor levels of illumination, and rising damp.
+The existing basement apartment was impaired by low ceiling heights, poor levels of illumination, and rising damp required total reimaging.

 The architectural proposal sought to create a completely open plan living area in the main footprint of the dwelling in order to maximise natural light levels, but also to make a connection between the principal reception rooms and the external light-wells to the front and rear of the property.